umbralcalc/umbralcalc.github.io/_posts/stochadexI.md

 \item{supply/relief chain controller and hospital logistics manager and data pipeline controller 1. modify the relative flows between different pipeline stages}
 \end{itemize}}

-\section{\sffamily Centralised exchanges}

-The centralised exchange archetype refers to simulation environments with a very specific bidirectional state partition graph topology.
+The _centralised exchange archetype_ refers to simulation environments with a very specific bidirectional state partition graph topology.
 The graph connection structure is a star configuration where every state partition is connected to the same, centralised state partition which itself has a unique function in the model.
 In case this description isn't that clear, we've added an illustration of the graph for this archetype in Fig.~\ref{fig:state-partition-graph-centralised-exchanges}.

 \begin{figure}[h]
 \centering